DanNixon/vtk_instrument_view_demo/readme.md

 # Cross Platform Graphics Evaluation

+## Executive Summary

+The Instrument View is a core part of Mantid that is depended on for instrument diagnostics and specific workflows.
+The current implementation of the 3D rendering within the Instrument View is at risk of becoming unsupported on some target platforms and suffers from poor maintainability.
+This document describes a potential solution in which the library used to create said 3D rendering is replaced with an alternative that is currently maintained and more appropriate to the use case.

 ## Glossary of Terms

 - ADS (Analysis Data Service): The in memory store for data within Mantid